GPII/universal/documentation/PCPChannel.md

 }
 ```

-Where the `"type"` can be either "infoMessage", "warningMessage" or "errorMessage", and `"message"` will contain the message to be displayed
+Where the `"type"` can be either "infoMessage", "warningMessage" or "errorMessage", and `"message"` will contain the message to be displayed.